fomightez/sequencework/blast-utilities/README.md

 # BLAST-utilities

-Utility scripts for working with command line-based BLAST, which is launchable [here](https://github.com/fomightez/qgrid-notebooks).
+Utility scripts for working with command line-based BLAST, which is already installed and working in the Jupyter instances launchable [here](https://github.com/fomightez/qgrid-notebooks).

 # The scripts